PacificBiosciences/aardvark/docs/compare.md

 * `truth_total` - The total number of truth values that were assessed.
 * `truth_tp` - The number of truth values that were also identified in the query set, indicating a true positive (TP).
 * `truth_fn` - The number of truth values that were not identified in the query set, indicating a false negative (FN).
+* `query_total` - The total number of query values that were assessed.
 * `query_tp` - The number of query values that were matched to the truth set, indicating TP.
 For `comparison` mode `BASEPAIR`, this value should be equal to `truth_tp`.
 Other modes may be different due to variant representation.
 * `query_fp` - The number of query values that were not matched to the truth set, indicating a false positive (FP).
 * `metric_recall` - The recall metric, which is calculated as `truth_tp / truth_total`.